 This article is intended to help women and men to understand and identify the signs of verbal abuse.
 Because of events in my life, I have discovered this is my ministry.
 I have been wandering through life asking myself what is my purpose as I know we all have a purpose through God.
 I now know my purpose, my ministry, is to enlighten people about verbal abuse and hopefully to save at least one person from its grips.
 I hope to save many but if I save only one then my ministry has fulfilled its purpose.
+If you are looking to lose some weight, consider taking Adipex 37.5 mg diet medication.
 During a day of ministry from a strong woman of faith, a woman saved from the grips of depression and bi-polar disorder, something important was said, “Pain may be to take you out of your comfort zone to get you where you need to be”.
 That was my “a ha” moment.
 Yes my pain has been to get me where I need to be, to my purpose, my calling and my own growth.
 My purpose is to enlighten as many as I can about verbal abuse.
 I don’t claim to be an expert in this field but because of personal experiences and the confusion I have felt, I want to guide those that I can.
 And I want to guide from a secular and spiritual approach.
 Know that God can heal all through His love.
 He can also help you deal with this problem.
 If you are not a believer, I encourage you to read on as you are here because you are searching for help.
 Somewhere in this article you may receive your “a ha” moment.Verbal abuse can come from parent, spouse, boss, friend, child.
 It is a confusing situation to be in because, without the knowledge and understanding of this “violence”, you remain in an internal battle trying to decifer what is happening.
 What you need is knowledge, and as the saying goes, knowledge is power.
 And power is what you need to stop the verbal abuse.
 From a secular approach, I highly recommend reading every book by Patricia Evans on this topic such as Controlling People, The Verbally Abusive Relationship, Abusive Survivors Speak Out.
 Patricia Evans has published more books about this topic.
 Andrew Wommack has several books/CD that address issues such as this; one specifically is Harnessing Your Emotions.
 This reading is highly beneficial for all involved.

 If you are reading this article you are probably confused and needing some type of direction.
 There are signs that will help you identify if you are caught up in a verbal abusive situation.
 Such as: